 What Are Zoned Energy Rating Labels (ZERLs) and How to Read Them

+Zoned Energy Rating Labels (ZERLs) help you choose the right system for your location, avoid a surprise electricity bill and choose your appliance based on its energy efficiency, which helps reduce electricity consumption and greenhouse gas emissions.
 When shopping for an air conditioner, you’ll notice a colourful energy label on every unit.
 These are Zoned Energy Rating Labels (ZERLs).
-They look a bit like the old star labels but give you more accurate information about energy use.
+They look a bit like the old star labels, but give you more accurate information about energy use.
 Here’s how to read them, why they matter, and how they can help you pick the right cooling for your home.

 an old energy rating label vs a zoned energy rating label (ZERL)